codenotary/immudb4net/Readme.md

 ### Closing the client

-Apart from the `logout`, for closing the connection with immudb server use the `shutdown` operation:
+Apart from the `Close`, for closing the connection with immudb server use the `Shutdown` operation:

 ``` C#
     await immuClient.Shutdown();